dkainer/RWRtoolkit/README.md

 | /path/to/file1.txt |    PPI    |
 | /path/to/file2.txt | Co-Domain |

-At this stage you also define values for delta and lambda. **Delta** sets the probability to change between layers at the next step.
+At this stage you also define values for delta. **Delta** sets the probability to change between layers at the next step.
 If delta = 0, the particle will always remain in the same layer after a non-restart iteration.
 On the other hand, if delta = 1, the particle will always change between layers, therefore not following the specific edges of each layer.
 The default is 0.5.
 Note delta must be greater than 0 and less than or equal to 1.

-**Lambda** is for heterogeneous networks only.
-When building a heterogeneous network (i.e. multiple layer groups connected with bipartite links), the walker can jump between layer groups with probability = lambda when it is at a node with a bipartite link.
-If lambda=1 then walker will oscillate between groups every time it is at a node with a bipartite link.
-Default is 0.5.

 Please note that for large networks or a large number of networks this function may take a long time.

 This function will not return anything, it will save the relevant objects (the multiplex object *mpo*, adjacency matrix, and normalized